cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 By default, all pages will be ordered in the sidebar alphabetically within their depth.

-If you’d like to modify that order, set the `order` property to an intenger on any pages you’d like.
+If you’d like to modify that order, set the `order` property to an integer on any pages you’d like.
 Lower integers will display visually higher.
 It is recommended that you order them starting at `0`.

 If you only set `order` on some of your pages, all of the additional pages will end up below it, sorted alphabetically.
 If you set more than one page to the same order, they will also be sorted alphabetically.